 One such incident occurred on the night of May 17, 2021 in an apartment building in King of Prussia, Pa., where three people were reportedly injured, with one suffering a broken leg and another transported by helicopter with expected serious injuries.
 The third person was also hospitalized.

 If you or a loved one have been injured in an elevator accident, you may have grounds for a lawsuit.
 The experienced lawyers at Kline & Specter, PC, can help.
-Our law firm has more than 40 lawyers, five of them also full-time highly skilled medical doctors, the most of any firm in the nation.
+Our law firm has 50 lawyers, five of them also full-time highly skilled medical doctors, the most of any firm in the nation.

 While there was no immediate word on what caused the accident in the King of Prussia apartment building, often such mishaps are caused by mechanical error or product defects.